haddadi/haddadi.github.io/about.md

 Feb 2018: Our paper "[Private and Scalable Personal Data Analytics using a Hybrid Edge-Cloud Deep Learning](https://haddadi.github.io/papers/IEEEcomputerSI2018.pdf)" with Seyed Ali Osia, Ali Shahin Shamsabadi, Ali Taheri, and Hamid R. Rabiee has been accepted to the  IEEE Computer Magazine Special Issue on Mobile and Embedded Deep Learning.

-Jan 2018: We are hiring a [Research Associate on Data mining, Analytics, Privacy Protocols and Machine Learning on the Databox Project](https://www.imperial.ac.uk/jobs/description/ENG00170/research-associate){:target="_blank"} at Imperial College London (Fixed Term for 14 months, closes 19th Feb 2018).

 Jan 2018: Two papers on privacy in IoT applications have been accepted to the ACM/IEEE International Conference on Internet-of-Things Design and Implementation 2018.
 See [publications' page](https://haddadi.github.io/publications/) for details.

 Dec 2017: We have received a [Microsoft Azure Research Award](http://azure4research.com/){:target="_blank"} to support our Machine Learning research for the Databox project.